ctse2k1/sfl-event-based-ap-bot/README.md

     pip install -r requirements.txt
     ```

-3.  **Configure the bot:**
+3.  **Configuration:**
-    - Rename `.env.example` to `.env`.
+    - Rename the `.env.example` file to `.env` (if applicable) or create a new `.env` file.
-    - Open the `.env` file and add your Discord bot token:
+    - Add your Discord bot token to the `.env` file:
       ```
-      DISCORD_TOKEN=your_bot_token_here
+      DISCORD_TOKEN=YOUR_BOT_TOKEN_HERE
       ```
-    - (Optional) Modify `config.json` to define your own custom events and point values.
+    - Customize event types by editing the `config.json` file.
+See the [Software Specification](SOFTWARE_SPECIFICATION.md) for details on the configuration format.

 4.  **Run the bot:**
     ```bash
-    python3 bot.py
+    python bot.py
     ```

-## File Structure

-- `bot.py`: The main application file containing all the bot's logic.
+## 🤖 Bot Commands

+All commands are accessed via the `/event` slash command group.

+-   `/event start <event_id>`: Starts an event you will host.
+The bot provides a unique join code.
+-   `/event join <code>`: Join an active event using its 4-character code.
+-   `/event stop`: Stops the event you are currently hosting and distributes points to all participants.
-- `config.json`: Configuration file for defining event types and points.
+-   `/event kick <member>`: (Host only) Removes a participant from your event and calculates their points.
-- `requirements.txt`: A list of the Python libraries required to run the bot.
-- `.env`: File for storing environment variables (like the `DISCORD_TOKEN`).
-- `data/`: Directory where the bot stores its persistent data.
-    - `active_events.json`: Stores currently running events.
-    - `points.json`: Stores user point data.
+-   `/event list`: (Host only) Shows a list of all participants in your current event.
+-   `/event me`: Check your personal total points and a summary of points per event.
+-   `/event id`: View a list of all available event IDs and their types.
+-   `/event summary`: Displays the server-wide activity point leaderboard.
-    - `event_records.json`: Contains a detailed log of all participation.
+-   `/event records`: (Admin only) Shows a detailed log of the most recent event participations.
-    - `bot.pid`: A process ID file to prevent multiple instances of the bot from running.
+-   `/event reset`: (Admin only) Backs up and clears all server points and event data.

+---
+*This bot is designed to be simple, robust, and easy to manage for community engagement.*